 Mammogram callbacks can be a routine part of a comprehensive screening process.
-Getting called back after a mammogram is fairly common, and the statistics below show that callbacks more often than not demonstrate safe findings and not cancer:
+Getting called back after a mammogram is relatively common, and the statistics below show that callbacks, more often than not, demonstrate safe findings and not cancer:

-When you receive a callback, try not to think that a breast cancer diagnosis is imminent.
-Additional testing and evaluation are common, especially for premenopausal patients and those getting a mammogram for the first time (as there are no previous mammogram results to compare with the current results).
+When you receive a callback, try to avoid letting your thoughts immediately drift to a potential breast cancer diagnosis.
+Additional testing and evaluation are common, especially for premenopausal patients and those getting a mammogram for the first time (because there are no previous results to compare with the current results).